wiggocd/QMusic/README.md

 Python 3.5 or newer with `python` or `python3` available in your path along with Python setuptools.

+# Build Environment

 `python3 setup.py install` - install the required packages

 # Running

-`python3 setup.py run` - run the program using the Python interpreter
+`python3 setup.py run`

 # Screenshots
-Screenshot on macOS with default theme
+Old screenshot on macOS with default theme

 <img src="resources/documentation/screenshot.png" width=320 style="border-radius: 4px; margin-bottom: 10px"/>

-# Environment Commands
+# Build Commands

-`python3 setup.py build_exec` - build an executable for the current platform on Windows or Unix systems, should output to the `dist` directory and may require sudo on some systems
+`python3 setup.py build_exec` - build an executable for the current platform on Windows or Unix systems, should output to the `dist` directory and requires sudo on Unix systems

-# Other Environment Commands
+# Other Build Commands

 `python3 setup.py clean` - clean the build environment